-Subcommittee members indicated that the bulk of the work needed to promote the use of HIPAA-compliant technologies by patients is similar to the work needed to address digital literacy, internet, and technology access issues that were identified during the access and disparities discussion above.
+However, Subcommittee members noted that barriers around patients' ability to use the specific HIPAA-compliant technology platform that the provider is using still remain.
+Subcommittee members indicated that the bulk of the work needed to promote the use of HIPAA-compliant technologies by patients is similar to the work needed to address digital literacy and internet and technology access issues that were identified during the access and disparities discussion.